srp98/Image-Classification-with-Deep-CNN/README.md

 - Also be using a [utility library](http://deeplearning.net/tutorial/code/utils.py) to understand the outputs better.

 ## Data
-Using [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for this to test our model architechture's accuracy against other algorithms.
+Using [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for this to test our model architechture's accuracy against [best algorithm](https://cs.nyu.edu/~wanli/dropc/).
 MNIST is a database of handwritten digits that has a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST.
 The digits have been size-normalized and centered in a fixed-size image.

 We can import the dataset using TensorFlow built-in feature, as shown below-